In this Bulletin

 Each week the newsletter includes a wide range of news from the boat and from the charity, including details of voyages available for young people; adult voyages; opportunities for adult volunteers both ashore and afloat, and much more.
 We find that while some people read the bulletin almost every week, many others dip in and out, and read it when it’s convenient – which is why some items are repeated.
 New items are marked with an asterisk * so that if you did read it last week, you can see which sections you can safely skip.

 Please feel free to join in any OYT South activities – nothing here is restricted to long-standing members or people who already know one another.
 New people are always very welcome!

-We have a professional staff skipper and engineer, but our watch leaders are normally all volunteers, who combine sailing skills with an interest in working with young people.
+We have a professional staff skipper, mate and engineer, but our watch leaders are normally all volunteers, who combine sailing skills with an interest in working with young people.
 You can find more information here – how the system works, how to join, and profiles of existing staff and volunteers.

 It is a very expensive business maintaining a boat, running an office and employing staff.
 If you want to help us, please become a member of OYT South.
 Or see here for information on making a donation.

 Many thanks to all those who have given consent to receiving this newsletter by email.
 If you are not currently getting it by email and would like to, please just click here Newsletter Subscribe and press “send”, or email firstname.lastname@example.org.